jnduli/blog_jnduli.co.ke/content/huion_420_setup.rst

 :category: Computer
 :slug: huion-420-driver-setup
 :author: John Nduli
-:status: draft
+:status: published

 I bought the Huion 420 because I wanted to experiment with graphics tablet and drawing on linux.
 I chose this primarily because of its cost.
 Out of the box, the device worked on my archlinux setup, however it behaved more like a mouse, with pressure sensitivity not detected.
-I did some research and here are the steps to fix this:
+I did some research and this is how I fixed this.

 I first had to install the digimend drivers.
 To do that: